Retesting the no-hair theorem with GW150914: Introduction

 The last stage of binary black hole (BBH) coalescence is known as the ringdown of a perturbed black hole (BH).
 Through perturbation theory, the ringdown waveform can be expressed as a superposition of quasi-normal modes (QNMs)~\cite{Berti:2009kk}.
 Detecting the loud enough BBH coalescence such as GW150914~\cite{LIGOScientific:2016aoc}, we can directly estimate the QNM frequencies $f_{\ell m n}$ and damping times $\tau_{\ell m n}$ (or rates $\gamma_{\ell m n}\equiv 1/\tau_{\ell m n}$).
 According to the no-hair theorem of general relativistic BHs, the accurate identification of these QNMs can exclusively determine the mass $M$ and dimensionless spin $\chi$ of a distorted Kerr BH.
 There are sevaral equivalent sets of fitting formulas between $\{f_{\ell m n}, \tau_{\ell m n}\}$ and $\{M, \chi\}$~\cite{Berti:2005ys,Nagar:2018zoe,London:2018nxs,Isi:2021iql}.
 While $M$ simply serves as an overall scale on $\{f_{\ell m n}, \tau_{\ell m n}\}$, a polynomial of $\chi$ is need to approximate $\{f_{\ell m n}, \tau_{\ell m n}\}$~\cite{Isi:2021iql}, for example.

 Without a priori assumption that general relativity (GR) is the correct theory (or the remnant BH is the Kerr BH), however, above fitting formulas don't work.
 More precisely, a reliable detection of QNMs still can't give the information of remnant BH without above priori assumption.
 The simplest way to deal with this issue is to generalize the fitting formulas and introduce some ad hoc parameters (or hairs) to account for the deviations of remnant BH from Kerr BH in GR~\cite{Isi:2019aib,Carullo:2019flw}.
 This method enable us to test GR in the strong-field regime (or probe the surrounding fields around a Kerr BH) model-independently.
 Recently M. Isi {\it et al.} have tested the no-hair theorem with GW150914~\cite{Isi:2019aib} by replacement $f_{221}^{{\rm GR},{\rm Kerr}}\rightarrow f_{221}^{{\rm GR},{\rm Kerr}}(1+\delta f_{221})$ and $\tau_{221}^{{\rm GR},{\rm Kerr}}\rightarrow \tau_{221}^{{\rm GR},{\rm Kerr}}(1+\delta \tau_{221})$.
 We can easily find that $\delta f_{221}$ and $\delta \tau_{221}$ just overall scale $f_{221}^{{\rm GR},{\rm Kerr}}$ and $\tau_{221}^{{\rm GR},{\rm Kerr}}$.
 This is to say, there are other ways to introduce some ad hoc hairs.
-In this paper, we will generalize the fitting formulas \cite{Isi:2021iql} by allowing for fractional deviations from the Kerr BH values in GR for all polynomial coefficients $c_i^{{\rm GR},{\rm Kerr}}$ in turn, as~\cite{Meidam:2017dgf} did for frequency-domain inspiral-merger-ringdown waveform.
+In this paper, we will generalize the fitting formulas \cite{Isi:2021iql} by allowing for fractional deviations from the Kerr BH values in GR for all polynomial coefficients $c_i^{{\rm GR},{\rm Kerr}}$ in turn, as~\cite{Maselli:2019mjd,Carullo:2021dui} did for the parametrized ringdown spin expansion coefficients formalism and as~\cite{Meidam:2017dgf,LIGOScientific:2019fpa,LIGOScientific:2020tif} did for the frequency-domain inspiral-merger-ringdown waveform.

+Since both of $M$ and the GR-violating parameters $\{\delta f_{221}, \delta \tau_{221}\}$ of M. Isi {\it et al.}~\cite{Isi:2019aib} serve as an overall scale, there are degeneracies between them.
+That is to say, the GR-violating parameters $\{\delta f_{221}, \delta \tau_{221}\}$ of M. Isi {\it et al.} contain information about both the source and the underlying theory, which are difficult to disentangle within their approach.
+In contrast, the hair parameters introduced by our approach are independent of the source by construction and should therefore cleanly encode information only about the underlying theory of gravity.
+It will become much more useful, especially when we stack data from multiple events.

 This paper is organized as follows.
 In section~\ref{sec:model}, we give our generalized fitting formulas.
 In section~\ref{sec:results}, we test no-hair theorem with GW150914 and give the constraints on the hairs.
 Finally, a brief summary and discussion are included in section \ref{sec:sum}.
 We adopt geometric units $c=G=1$.